nc007-cloud/didactic-octo-rotary-phone/README.md

 Multi-Agent RAG System for Competitor Analysis

-Overview:
-This project implements a Multi-Agent Retrieval-Augmented Generation (RAG) system to automate competitor analysis for a given company.
-Traditional competitor analysis is time-consuming and manual, often requiring analysts to gather, validate, and synthesize information from multiple sources.
-This system decomposes the task into specialized agents that collaborate sequentially to produce a structured, evidence-backed competitor analysis report.
+This code implements a Multi-Agent Retrieval-Augmented Generation (RAG) system to automate competitor analysis for a given company.
+The workflow decomposes competitor analysis into specialized agents that retrieve web data, store it in a vector database, and generate a structured, evidence-backed report.
-The solution integrates:
-  Multi-agent orchestration (LangGraph)
-  Web retrieval (Tavily)
-  Vector storage and retrieval (ChromaDB)
-  LLM-based report generation
-  The output is a precise, actionable competitor analysis with explicit citations.

-Key Features
+What It Does

-✅ Accepts a company name as input
+Given a company name, the system:

-✅ Identifies key competitors
+Identifies key competitors

-✅ Retrieves up-to-date web data
+Retrieves up-to-date web information

-✅ Stores retrieved content in a vector database
+Stores evidence in a vector database

-✅ Generates a structured competitor comparison report ✅ Appends deterministic source URLs for traceability
+Generates a structured competitor analysis

+Appends verifiable source URLs

-System Architecture
+Architecture (High-Level)

-The pipeline is implemented as a sequential multi-agent workflow:
+The system follows a sequential multi-agent workflow:

-1. Question Generator Agent
-    Validates the company name
-    Identifies the industry sector
-  Generates targeted competitor analysis questions
+Question Generator – validates the company and generates analysis questions

-2. Data Retrieval & Storage Agent
+Retrieval & Storage – fetches web data (Tavily) and stores it in ChromaDB

-    Uses Tavily to retrieve web-based information
-    Stores results in ChromaDB for retrieval-augmented generation.
-  Extracts competitor names directly from retrieved content
-3. Report Drafter Agent
-    Retrieves relevant context from ChromaDB
-    Generates a structured competitor analysis report
+Report Drafter – retrieves context and produces a structured analysis with citations
-    Deterministically appends source URLs for reliability

-Project Structure
+Project File
-.
-├── nc_multi_agent.py      # Main Python implementation
+nc_multi_agent_rag.py   # Main implementation
-├── README.md                   # Project documentation
-└── requirements.txt            # Python dependencies (optional)

-Installation
-1. Clone the repository
-git clone <your-repo-url>
-cd <repo-name>

-2. Install dependencies
-pip install -r requirements.txt

-Required libraries include:
-  langchain
-  langgraph
-  chromadb
-  tavily
-  openai
-  pydantic
+Setup
 Environment Variables

- API keys are NOT hard-coded and must be provided via environment variables.
+API keys are supplied via environment variables and are not hard-coded.

-Set the following before running:

 export OPEN_API_KEY="your-openai-api-key"
 export TAVILY_API_KEY="your-tavily-api-key"

-Optional (only if using a custom endpoint):
+Optional:

 export OPENAI_BASE_URL="https://api.openai.com/v1"

-Note: The base URL is intentionally not hard-coded to ensure portability and security when uploading to GitHub.

-How to Run
-Example usage
+Usage
-from nc_multi_agent import run_nc_multi_agent
+from nc_multi_agent_rag import run_competitor_analysis

-result = run__nc_multi_agent(
+result = run_competitor_analysis(
     company_name="AbbVie",
     max_num_of_questions=5
 )

 print(result["report"])

+Output

-The output will be a Markdown-formatted competitor analysis report containing:
+The system returns a Markdown report with:

 Executive Summary